jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 ```

 The caching mechanism has to make sure the URL is only requested once
-even if the script isn&rsquo;t in cache yet.
+even if the script isn't in cache yet.
 This shows some logic
 to keep track of callbacks bound to a given URL in order for the cache
 system to properly handle both complete and inbound requests.